madsilver/hermes/README.md

 Hermes aims to:

-- Be a **clear reference implementation** of a distributed chat system
+- Be a clear reference implementation of a distributed chat system
-- Use a **custom protocol** designed for stateful, event-driven communication
+- Use a custom protocol designed for stateful, event-driven communication
-- Support **horizontal scaling** via multiple cooperating servers
+- Support horizontal scaling via multiple cooperating servers
-- Keep the system **simple, explicit, and debuggable**
+- Keep the system simple, explicit, and debuggable
 - Serve as a learning resource for developers interested in distributed systems

----

-## Non-Goals

-Hermes intentionally does **not** aim to:

-- Compete with production chat platforms
-- Hide complexity behind heavy frameworks
-- Use HTTP/REST for core messaging
-- Optimize prematurely at the cost of readability
-- Provide a polished UI or end-user product (at least for now)

 ---